 display capture nor the

-game capture is only showing a blank screen.
+game capture was working and its only showing a blank screen.

 I didn’t know what happened, I didn’t tweak any settings on OBS Studio nor my Windows.
 This really makes me scratch my head.